HughKeenan/word-burglar/README.md

 The function to generate the safe combination initially would not work,

-a bug arose in that the last_room function continued to run after the game had ended, and the player could enter a choice when they should not be able to
+a bug arose in that some functions continued to run after the game had ended, and the player could enter a choice when they should not be able to.
+Re-examination of the code revealed that break statements had not been entered in every place they were required.
+Once this was done, the issue was fixed

 Fixes:
 If statement: